Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Introduction

 Even apart from the fact that detector effects cause the charm background to populate these theoretically charm-free phase-space regions (see Figure~\ref{fig:mass_detector_yes_no} below), requiring a non-trivial separation of signal and background also for these restrictive kinematic cuts, the theoretical description of the partial $B \to X_u \ell \nu$ decay rates becomes considerably more involved.
 To the extent that the phase-space cuts limit the partial decay rates to the ``shape function region'', where the hadronic final state is a collimated jet whose energy is much larger than its invariant mass, the local OPE breaks down and is replaced by a non-local, shape function OPE.
 The leading-order contribution in the corresponding $1/m_b$ expansion involves a single non-perturbative shape function \cite{Neubert:1993ch, Bigi:1993ex}, which is a function of one light-cone variable.
 Analyses in soft-collinear effective theory have shown that the $1/m_b$ power corrections in this non-local OPE involve a plethora of subleading shape functions beyond tree level, some of which are a function of up to three light-cone variables~\cite{Lee:2004ja, Bosch:2004cb, Beneke:2004in}, and that the next-to-next-to-leading order QCD corrections to the leading-power decay rate can be substantial~\cite{Greub:2009sv}.

 Phenomenologically, several theoretical approaches to partial $B \to X_u \ell \nu$ decay rates are used in $\vub$ extractions, going under the acronyms ADFR~\cite{Aglietti:2008hd}, BLNP~\cite{Bosch:2004th,Lange:2005yw}, DGE~\cite{Andersen:2005mj} and GGOU~\cite{Gambino:2007rp}.
 These differ in the treatment of QCD effects in the shape function region, but all reduce to the conventional, local OPE results if the kinematic cuts do not introduce new scales which are parametrically much smaller than the $b$-quark mass.
-Given the complicated structure of the factorisation theorems and the debate over the precise nature of the shape-function OPE, it is clearly desirable to extend measurements over as large a region of phase space as possible, such that the theoretically clean local OPE results can be applied.
+Given the complicated structure of the factorisation theorems, the debate over the precise nature of the shape-function OPE, and the fact that there is no obvious new physics explanation for the current discrepancies between inclusive and exclusive determinations \cite{Crivellin:2014zpa}, it is clearly desirable to extend measurements over as large a region of phase space as possible, such that the theoretically clean local OPE results can be applied.